Credit Union Difference

 Banks are for-profit corporations.

 They're owned by private investors and stakeholders.
-At a bank, you're a customer.
 Your transactions (eventually, in one way or another) earn money for the bank.
 In a very simple, stripped-down example, when you get a loan from a bank, the interest is the bank's profit and that gets returned not to you, but to the shareholder in the form of increased stock value and/or dividends.

 Credit unions are not-for-profit cooperatives.